Pixelmusement About Gemini Last Updated:

 Between 2002 and 2004 I was a professional programmer for Neufeld Learning Systems, making educational software for the purpose of teaching people math. ‘twas my only connection really though, and ever since I left that job I'd been without another to go to, thus I started working on shareware, but have never been able to figure out how to push sales of my shareware to a point where it would be successful, plus I wasted way too much time just tinkering when I should've been making games.

 However, none of this has ever curtailed my interest in gaming and in game design.
 Actually, I consider myself a much better game designer than programmer.
 I have over 200 game design docs sitting on my system, about one quarter of which are actually completed or mostly completed.
 That said, it was very disappointing to see many of my ideas take form thanks to other companies and independents also coming up with them before I had the programming skill to make anything even remotely comparable.
-Massively multiplayer action games, games with colourful, glowing vector graphics... thankfully, some of my best ideas are still untapped and I'll be tackling those projects first in the coming months.
+Massively multiplayer action games, games with colourful, glowing vector graphics, even the recent and hugely popular Minecraft is extremely similar to an idea of mine I came up with in 2005.
+Thankfully, some of my best ideas are still untapped and I'll be tackling those projects as I get the chance to... when I'm not working on ADG. ;)

 In order to be talented at game design I've also had to learn how to do much of the other aspects of game making.
 The next best thing I can do is program and have experience with several programming languages including BASIC, Pascal and C++.
 I've also slowly but steadily been getting better at music over the past decade, tracking all of my music in Impulse Tracker.
 Very little of it is out there at the moment, but that will change soon enough.
 While I have 2D and 3D artistic skills both digitally and in reality, they're not the greatest and it takes me a substantial amount of time to make anything look even remotely good.
 (Believe it or not, it took several full days straight for me to do what little artwork there is in PixelShips Retro.)
 Even this website was designed by my hand, though I had a little help getting it transitioned from straight HTML to CSS. ^_^